-This section describes the AJA Control Panel operations specific to 4K Mode.
+This section describes the AJA Control Panel operations specific to 4K Mode, available on KONA 4/3G models.
 Note that in 4K Mode, you can still capture and playback SD, HD, and 2K formats, though there are no up/down/cross conversions available.